 Approved Treatments for ALS

-The quality of life of patients with ALS can often be improved by various treatments and interventions.
+Your quality of life can often be improved by various treatments and interventions.
 We at the Foundation realize that managing symptoms is often a full-time responsibility for the patient and their caregivers.
-Connecting with a clinic such as the Lois Insolia ALS Clinic at the Les Turner ALS Research and Patient Center helps patients and their families coordinate care in the best way possible.
+Connecting with an ALS Care Team such as the Lois Insolia ALS Clinic at the Les Turner ALS Center at Northwestern Medicine helps people living with ALS and their families coordinate care in the best way possible.
 Care provided by experts in ALS multidisciplinary centers has been shown to prolong survival (Miller, et. al., 2009).

-Although there is no existing cure for ALS, the Les Turner ALS Foundation continues to advocate for advances in ALS research and patient care, as it has for over 40 years.
+Although there is no existing cure for ALS, the Les Turner ALS Foundation continues to advocate for advances in ALS research and support services, as it has for over 40 years.
 Listed below are FDA-approved treatments.
 Decisions regarding medication should be made in consultation with your neuromuscular specialist and should be part of a comprehensive treatment approach.

 Rilutek, also known as riluzole, was the first FDA-approved medication for the treatment of ALS, approved in 1995.
 It has been proven to modestly increase lifespan.
-Learn more about Rilutek
+To learn more about Rilutek© talk with your physician.

 Nuedexta was approved by the FDA in 2011 to treat pseudobulbar affect, a symptom that can occur in ALS/MND and other neurological conditions, which is characterized by inappropriate, uncontrollable laughing and crying.
-Learn more about Nuedexta
+To learn more about Nuedexta talk with your physician.